neilchvz/cairahq-platform/workflows/okta/README.md

 # Okta Workflows

 Okta Workflows is a no-code/low-code automation tool native to the Okta platform.
-It listens for identity events and executes actions across connected systems in response — no polling, no scheduled jobs, no manual triggers.
+It listens for identity events and executes actions across connected systems in response: no polling, no scheduled jobs, no manual triggers.

 All flows live in the **Caira HQ** folder within the Okta Workflows console.